SweetheartSquad/AGBIC2021-short-rest/README.md

 ## Mechanics

-All interaction is player-driven: enemies don't attack, they just react to the player's `Advance`.

-`Advance` order of operations:
+### `Advance` order of operations

 - if there are no obstacles:
   1. moves to next area
   2. if there is an obstacle, and the obstacle has a `start`, trigger the `start`
 - if there is an obstacle:
   1. if the obstacle has health, deal damage to obstacle
+     - if the obstacle died:
+       1. queue death animation
+       2. if the obstacle has an `end`, trigger the `end`
   2. if the obstacle has an `interact`, trigger the `interact`
-  3. if the obstacle is out of health, kill the obstacle
-     - if the obstacle has an `end`, trigger the `end`
-  4. if the obstacle has damage, deal damage to front
+  3. if the obstacle has damage, deal damage to front

+Note that because of how `interact`, `end`, and the action queue work, if an obstacle dies during `Advance` the order will be:

+> damage > `interact` > death animation > `end`

+To avoid triggering `interact` during the turn an obstacle dies, add `if (!this.health) return;` to the top of the function.

+### Other

+- All interaction is player-driven: enemies don't attack, they just react to the player's `Advance`.
+- `end` will also be triggered when an obstacle is killed through cards or as a result of another `interact`.
-Armour: each point of armour blocks a single hit (regardless of damage)
+- Armour: each point of armour blocks a single hit (regardless of damage)
+- Obstacles without starting health will never die as a result of damage: they need to be killed via `killObstacle` in their `interact`